xushidanggroup/xushidanggroup.github.io/content/authors/JD/_index.md

   - Grad Students
 ---

-Chenchen Li is a Ph.D. student in Biomedical Engineering at Xu group , having joined in 2023.
-Her research focuses on enhancing machine learning's capability in guiding and predicting organic reactions, as well as facilitating selective modifications of compounds such as amino acids. she holds a profound interest in exploring how AI can expedite experimental procedures.
+Jinda Yan is a Ph.D. student in Materials and Chemical Engineering at Xu Group, having joined in 2024.
+His research focuses on data mining, pattern recognition, and machine learning.
+Currently, he is mainly interested in medical artificial intelligence, especially the medical image processing.